Jeon316upzx/rise-test/README.md

 KIndly Switch to master if you can't see the code

-This is my final solution for the rise technical test
+This is my final solution for the rise technical test using a class based approach.
+OOP

 To run this project locally: